 Greater than 10 acre-feet per year, measurements must be collected on a monthly or more frequent basis.

-Less than 10 acre-feet per year, no measurement is required.
+Less than or equal to 10 acre-feet per year, no measurement is required.

 For multiple claimed water rights held by the same diverter that authorize diversion from a shared point of diversion: